awsdocs/aws-dynamodb-encryption-docs/README.md

-# aws-dynamodb-encryption-docs
+## AWS Dynamodb Encryption Docs

 The open source version of the Amazon DynamoDB Encryption Client docs.
-You can submit feedback &amp; requests for changes by submitting issues in this repo or by making proposed changes &amp; submitting a pull request.
+You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

+## License Summary

+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the LICENSE file.

+The sample code within this documentation is made available under a modified MIT license.
+See the LICENSE-SAMPLECODE file.